DarkoKukovec/I18n-harmony/README.md

 Get the globals object - object can be edited, but not replaced.

 ### Count
-If count property exists in the options object of the ``t`` function argument, it will try to find the special version of the translation that's adapted for multivalue.
+If count property exists in the options argument of the ``t`` function, it will try to find the special version of the translation that's customized for multiple phrasings.
 The key will in this case have a ``_one`` sufix (if count is 1), or ``_other`` sufix (for all other values of count).
 If the key doesn't exist, it will fallback to the original translation key.

 TODO: Add ability to define custom functions (per locale) to determine which suffix should be used.